romangrubic/Snoop-Adverts-Flask/README.md

   - Instead of user scrolling back to the top of the page when he reaches the bottom, I have put a button that will return to top once pressed.

 * "No results" page
   - I've implemented a 404page in case user types something that is not in database.
-Upon that, a picture will be shown that the search is not in database and instruc user to search again or filter through categories.
-The image itself is clickable and once clicked, it will open Home page.
+Upon that, a picture will be shown that the search is not in database and instruct user to search again or filter through categories.
+The image itself is clickable and once clicked, it will redirect to Home page.

 * View counter
   - View counter is implemented in footer section and is only visible on medium and bigger screen sizes.
 It increments the counter by +1 every time Home page is visited.